Is the Reign of Interactive Search Eternal? Findings from the Video Browser Showdown 2020

 Authors

-Jakub Lokoč, Patrik Veselý, František Mejzlík, Gregor Kovalčík, Tomáš Souček, Luca Rossetto, Klaus Schoeffmann, Werner Bailer, Cathal Gurrin, Loris Sauter, Jaeyub Song, Stefanos Vrochidis, Jiaxin Wu, and Björn þóR Jónsson
+Jakub Lokoč, Patrik Veselý, František Mejzlík, Gregor Kovalčík, Tomáš Souček, Luca Rossetto, Klaus Schoeffmann, Werner Bailer, Cathal Gurrin, Loris Sauter, Jaeyub Song, Stefanos Vrochidis, Jiaxin Wu, Björn þóR Jónsson

 Type